for Health Care Providers

 Q: Are written informed consent and pre- and post-test counseling required for HIV testing of the source patient following a needle-stick injury or other occupational exposures in VA?

-No. Written consent is no longer required in the VA for HIV testing.
+No. Written consent is not required in the VA for HIV testing.
 Diagnosis of HIV testing in VA requires that a patient be provided with written educational materials and give specific verbal informed consent to HIV testing.
 The patient's verbal consent should be documented in the patient's electronic health record.
 (August 2009)

 Q: If a source patient refuses testing, can I just test them any way?